aa-fisk/LL_paper/LL_project.md

     - first step is to calculate for just light and dark
     - ask chatgpt
     - gives big ugle messy script, surely can do with zip?
+- Okay so good start but currently doing selection of first 12 hours then the offset which is awkward because want the other way around,
+- can't I just resample every 12 hours instead and then choose just the first/second
+- YES BUT aarrggh error handling
+- depends on when starts day? - wait no it doesn't, 7 is just the offset so should handle it?
+- what am I worried about? - if data recording started after 7pm that will be selected as the light period instead of dark
+- why is this one getting 19:00 as the start then?
+- ah LL8 always causing me problems
+- so data recording says it starts at 00:00:00 - where is this coming from?
+- from clean_fft_files - this feels like an artefact then

+#### Update 2024-11-08
+- Splitting into light/dark totals
+- Trying to understand what offset is doing and if doing what I want it to
+- Looking at clean_fft_files to figure out how timeindex constructed
+    - Is it arbitrary or when recording actually started?
+    -